Wetlands in Virginia

 fronds of a sensitive fern offer a good clue that the soil moisture levels are high in the area

-It requires professional judgment to determine the exact edge of a wetland.
-"Delineation" of a wetland boundary is not a cookbook process that any landowner can do.
+Determining the exact edge of a wetland involves both art and science.
+Delineation of a wetland boundary is not a cookbook process that any landowner can do.
 The Corps definition of wetlands recognizes that areas that are dry for much of the year can still be classified as wetlands.
-The Corps specialists will conduct on-site reviews to determine exactly where the regulations require a permit based on the vegetation, soil, and hydrology.
+On-site reviews, not just examination of aerial photography, are required to determine exactly where the regulations require a permit based on the vegetation, soil, and hydrology.

-So cutting down the cattails to disguise the existence of a wetland won't work.
-The Corps advises landowners to request consultation if , in the Corps definition, an:7
+The Corps advises landowners to request consultation if, in the Corps definition, an:8

 - Area occurs in a floodplain or otherwise has low spots in which water stands at or above the soil surface during the growing season Caution: Most wetlands lack both standing water and waterlogged soils during at least part of the growing season